Ruthven was once the Ghost Town of Indiana

 David the 1st

-He’d survive the war, and as an adult started the Grand River Navigation Company.
-A mill was built along the Grand River and land settled along side it.
-The mansion was finished in 1847, and the town of Indian emerged around it.
+He’d survive the war and as an adult began the Grand River Navigation Company.
+He built a mill along the Grand River and settled the land along side it.
+The mansion was finished in 1847 and the town of Indian emerged.

-With everything successful at home, he ran for Parliament and won the seat representing Haldimand.
+Everything successful at home, Thompson ran for Parliament and won the seat representing Haldimand.